Phala-Network/dstack/docs/deployment.md

 After the transaction is confirmed, you can press `y` to continue the deployment.

-Similar to the KMS deployment, it will deploy the dstack-gateway CVM to the teepod and it will start serving later.
+Similar to the KMS deployment, it will deploy the dstack-gateway CVM to the dstack-vmm and it will start serving later.

-## Deploy teepods to serve user workloads
+## Deploy dstack-vmm on other TDX hosts to serve user workloads
-After the KMS and dstack-gateway are deployed, you can deploy teepods on other TDX hosts to serve user workloads.
+After the KMS and dstack-gateway are deployed, you can deploy dstack-vmm on other TDX hosts to serve user workloads.

-Edit the teepod.toml file to set the KMS and dstack-gateway URLs.
+Edit the vmm.toml file to set the KMS and dstack-gateway URLs.

 ```
-# teepod.toml
+# vmm.toml
 [cvm]
 kms_urls = ["https://kms.test2.dstack.phala.network:9201"]
 gateway_urls = ["https://gateway.test2.dstack.phala.network:9202"]